 When these provisions are put in place they are for a set period of time and pupils are monitored closely to check that this is the appropriate intervention for them.
 You will be kept involved throughout so that you understand the targets we’ve agreed and also so that you can support your son/ daughter at home.

 These interventions could be on a one to one basis or in a small group and will take place in various venues around the school.
 Some may be during school hours but others may be before school so as to limit any disruption to learning and to avoid pupils being disapplied from lessons.
 See our school ‘Local Offer’ for a full listing of types of interventions available.

 How we will know if your child has SEND

 We have excellent links with our local primary schools and we meet regularly and attend reviews, usually during Year 6, where SEND information is shared.

-Where a child has a Statement of Special Educational Needs or Education, Health and Care Plan (EHCP) the liaison with the primary schools begins in Y5/6.
+Where a child has an Education, Health and Care Plan (EHCP) the liaison with the primary schools begins in Y5/6.

 We attend SEND reviews, including detailed transition reviews.
 This enables us to plan for the arrival of our new Year 7 pupils, especially those with SEND.
 Usually the parents/carers are invited to these meetings where we can all be introduced.

 We are always keen to share good practice with our colleagues in the Primary setting and feel that these close relationships allow us to do this and also to ensure a very smooth transition to the Secondary setting for pupils with SEND.

 Following entry to Year 7, all pupils’ complete assessments to help us understand their needs and the results show us if further assessments are necessary.